bwogit/CI_PP1_OCMII/README.md

 - A picture is worth a thousand words
 - Intuitive navigation system
-- Each picture is able to create a very profound emotion
+- Each supporting picture creates a very profound emotion
 - Simple way to get in touch with the business
 - The message can be read at a glance irrespective of the device used.